Acorn on the Formby pinewoods floor: ancient coastal woodland

 Wildlife & Habitat

-The pinewoods are the primary habitat for Formby's red squirrel colony.
-They suit this woodland precisely and the National Trust actively manages the reserve to keep the population stable.
+The pinewoods are home to one of England's last red squirrel colonies: the National Trust actively manages the reserve to keep the population stable.
+For full detail on when and where to see them, best trails, and photography tips:

 Crossbills, goldcrests, coal tits, woodpeckers, various waders and sea birds depending on season.
 The woodland-to-coast transition makes Formby particularly good for birders.